qlik-oss/core-assisted-prescription/README.md

 **Warning**: This repo is under heavy development.
 We cannot guarantee that it works as described yet.
 Use at your own risk.

-To run this use case it's require to use latest Docker stable (version 17.06).
+To run this use case it's required to use Docker stable version 17.06 or latest.

 ## Introduction